uliska/scheme-book/scheme/quoting/unquoting.md

 ((1.0 0.0 0.0) random 1)
 ```

-But Scheme offers an alternative appraoch for this that you will encounter quite
+But Scheme offers an alternative approach for this that you will encounter quite
 often:

 ## Quasiquoting